-Section 3 (b) (1) of the Act requires the Secretary of the Interior to carefully consider "the identity of the organism to the species level, including to the extent possible more specific information on its subspecies and genetic identity."
+Section 3(b)(1) of the Act requires the Secretary of the Interior to carefully consider "the identity of the organism to the species level, including to the extent possible more specific information on its subspecies and genetic identity."
 This is an important provision, as the subspecific and genetic characteristics of species can greatly contribute to the invasive (or non-invasive) nature of an organism.
-That said, with the advance of science, new challenges in identifying organisms are arising and will arise in the future.
+That said, it is also important to note that with the advance of science, new challenges in identifying organisms are arising and will arise in the future.
 To the extent possible, these advances should be considered in regulations that emerge from this Act.
-The Act identifies viable eggs as items that can be regulated.
-It does not identify gametes other than eggs, such as milt or sperm - which is more readily preserved for transportation and storage.
-Likewise, the Act does not identify or address treatment of hybrid wildlife, transgenic animals, or genetically modified organisms.
+The Act does not identify or address treatment of hybrid wildlife, transgenic animals, or genetically modified organisms.
 While it may not be necessary to address them specifically in legislation, the manner in which such organisms would be addressed should be considered as part of the development of plans to implement resulting regulations.

-We also believe that the considerations in Section 3 (b) (4-9) will differ greatly from within the contiguous United States to island States and Territories and to Alaska; and thus such risk assessment may benefit from regional considerations.
+Assessing and analyzing risk across the breadth of the United States is a daunting undertaking.
+The considerations in Section 3 (b) (4-9) will differ greatly from within the contiguous United States to island States and Territories and to Alaska; and thus such risk assessment may benefit from regional considerations.
 The variety and breadth of ecosystems within the United States presents a large spectrum of vulnerabilities.
 This highlights the importance of the partnership among the States and the Executive Branch in preventing nonnative wildlife invasions.
+I would submit that "states" constitute the regionality within our country upon which jurisdictional decisions can be founded.

 The provisions of Section 10 of the Act, ensuring that States can maintain and establish prohibitions stricter than those established in federal regulation, are critical.
-Specifically, ensuring that a species otherwise "Approved" for importation into the United States under federal regulation can still be prohibited from importation into a particular State based upon that State's laws and regulations, is a an essential companion to federal regulations resulting from this bill.
+Specifically, ensuring that a species otherwise "Approved" for importation into the United States under federal regulation can still be prohibited from importation into a particular State based upon that State's laws and regulations, is an essential companion to federal regulations resulting from this bill.

-In addition, we support the idea in Section 3 (b) (10) of evaluating the likelihood of parasites, pathogens, diseases, and free-living organisms accompanying species proposed for importation as part of risk assessment.
-Realistically, most wild animals are likely to carry some parasites or pathogens, and almost any shipping strategy may pose a risks with regard to free-living hitchhikers.
-The threshholds of these components of risk assessment must be scientifically-based; must reasonably evaluate the potential transmissibility of parasites or disease agents to humans, resident wildlife, livestock, and pets; must evaluate the potential for establishment of unplanned hitchhikers; and must fairly consider the reasonable mitigation of those risks through handling and shipping procedures.
+We support the idea in Section 3 (b) (10) of evaluating the likelihood of parasites and pathogens accompanying species proposed for importation as part of risk assessment.
+Realistically, most wild animals carry some parasites or pathogens.
+The threshholds of these components of risk assessment and analysis must be scientifically-based; must reasonably evaluate the potential transmissibility of parasites or disease agents to humans, resident wildlife, livestock, and pets; and must fairly consider the reasonable mitigation of those risks through handling and shipping procedures.

-HR 6311 appropriately considers the complexity of issues involved in regulating the possession of wildlife, particularly in Section 6.
+HR 669 considers the complexity of issues involved in regulating the possession of wildlife, particularly in Section 6.
 However, while Section 3 (f), Animals Imported Prior to Prohibition of Importation, allows persons to possess animals that were "imported legally even if such species is later prohibited" from importation, however, the details of importation or acquisition may not always be traceable in the case of nonnative wildlife kept legally (per individual State and/or local statutes and regulations) as pets in the United States.
-Thus it may be important to include considerations for pet owners to declare their pet at or during a period before the time of listing as "Unapproved" and thus maintain posession of nonnative pets (if legal in their state of residence) even following prohibition, with the understanding that the provisions regarding eggs or progeny stated in Section 6 (a) (1) will apply to that animal.
+Thus it may be important to include considerations for pet owners to declare their pet at or during a period before the time of listing as "Unapproved" and thus maintain possession of nonnative pets (if legal in their state of residence) even following prohibition, with the clear understanding that the provisions regarding eggs or progeny stated in Section 6 (a) (1) will apply to that animal.
 Because State Law Enforcement personnel are often involved in the regulation of wildlife kept as pets, such a provision could reduce the law enforcement burden for the States.